DÜMLER & BREIDEN FAUX “KLINKER” FLOOR VASE Nr. 285/45

 CONTACT US HERE ABOUT THIS ITEM.

-A large, DÜMLER & BREIDEN faux "klinker" floor vase with a kinetic, all-over sgraffito pattern, carved into the clay while the vase was spinning on the potter's wheel.
-Stained in shades of beige, brown, pale yellow, and rust.
+A large, DÜMLER & BREIDEN, faux “klinker” floor vase with a kinetic, all-over, sgraffito pattern, that was carved into the clay while the vase was still spinning on the potter’s wheel.
+The exterior is stained in shades of beige, brown, pale yellow, and rust.
 The interior is glazed and watertight.
 Just shy of 18" tall.

-Notes on identification: D&B most often used white to buff clay, although red clay is seen in the Terra series and in other "klinker"-style items.
-Marks are almost always impressed and are usually made with a distinctive, square-cut lettering.
-A crossed-swords D&B symbol (with the lowercase initials "D" and "B" as stylized hilts) is often present on the base along with the form and size numbers; where the symbol is absent, the form and size numbers are stacked.
-If an origin is indicated, it is always simply "Germany"—with no "West" designation.
-The full text "DÜMLER & BREIDEN" replaces the D&B symbol from 1980 onwards.
+Notes on identification: D&B most often used white to buff clay, although red clay is seen in the Terra series and in other “klinker”-style items.
+Marks are almost always impressed and are usually made using a distinctive, square-cut font.
+A crossed-swords D&B symbol (with the lowercase initials “D” and “B” as stylized hilts) is often present on the base along with the form and size numbers; where the symbol is absent, the form and size numbers are stacked.
+If an origin is indicated, it is always simply “Germany”—with no “West” designation.
+The full text “DÜMLER & BREIDEN” replaces the D&B symbol from 1980 onwards.
 Relief and Studio pieces were marked on the base with the names of those series.
 Very few items have unmarked bases, and markings are only very rarely obscured by glaze.
-Factory stickers are most commonly found only on very early items and usually include the crossed-swords symbol and the location "Hohr."
+Factory stickers are most commonly found only on very early items and typically feature the crossed-swords symbol and the factory location, “Hohr.”

 KEY DESIGNERS: